Karlitoyo/Regulatory-lending-ethDublin24/README.md

 - Luthiano Trarbach
 ## Description
 Our DeFi platform is designed at its core to be simplistic and user friendly with the capability to allow borrowers and lenders to leverage their assets to create a decentralized platform releasing equity from assets held within the crypto eco-system with regulatory compliance such as KYC, AML and CFT.
 Currently individuals have a lengthy process to exit the market and in many instances do not wish to sell their positions for a loss; or for a perceived loss.
 Our DeFi platfrom will allow them to lock their crypto asset at present value for similar value in stablecoins / CBDC tokens and make regular payments to receive their assets back at the initial loan price plus interest.
 This creates a scenario whereby should the locked asset increase in value to a greater amount within the duration of the loan agreement, the borrower can realize the original value and take advantage of the increase in asset price once the loan + interest has been paid in full.
+## Business Problem
+We have seen crypto owners sitting on their crypto assets and waiting for the prices to go up and down without utilizing the true value of their assets.
+We open the possibility to use those crypto assets in exchange for stablecoins / CBDC (Central Bank Digital Currency) tokens, which then can be used to pay for products/services.
+By paying back the stablecoins / CBDC on agreeable terms, the owner gets to keep the full crypto asset.
 ## Flow of Artefact
 1. Lender deposits `stablecoins / CBDC tokens` into our platform and an `NFT` is generated as receipt.
 2. Borrower deposits his/her `crypto asset` as collateral to gain `stablecoins / CBDC` tokens and an `NFT` is generated as receipt.